dataliterate/data-populator/README.md

 All available Commands:

 #### Populate with JSON
 will ask you to choose a JSON file that can sit anywhere on your Computer.
-After picking a JSON, you can choose the following options: _Randomize data order_, _Trim overflowing Text (fixed width text layers)_ and _Inser ellipsis after trimmed text_ (selected options will be preserved):
+After picking a JSON, you can choose the following options: _Randomize data order_, _Trim overflowing Text (fixed width text layers)_ and _Insert ellipsis after trimmed text_ (selected options will be preserved):

 ![Populate with JSON](populate-with-json-dialog.png)